mattermost/docs/source/administration/config-settings.rst

 AD/LDAP Port
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The port Mattermost will use to connect to the AD/LDAP server.
-Default is 389.
+Defaults to ``389``.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"LdapPort": 389`` with numerical input.                                                                                  |